guesswho-jr/codopia_api/README.md

 # Codopia api

-api for the rn app
+A vanilla PHP back end for the react native application.